Asymptotic distribution for pairs of linear and quadratic forms at integral vectors: Passage to dynamics on the space of unimodular lattices in

-One can easily verify that every compactly supported radial function is of the form $J_f( \| v \|, \zeta, s)$ for some compactly supported functions $f$ defined on $ \RR^n_+$.
-By Proposition~\ref{sum-bound}, Theorem 2.3, two variations of Siegel's integral formula (Theorem~\ref{Siegel integral formula} and Theorem~\ref{Siegel integral formula:proper F}, depending on the orbit closures) and Proposition~\ref{EMM Lemma 3.9 (i)} that there exists $t_0$ such that for $t >t_0$ we have
+One can easily verify that every compactly supported radial function is of the form $J_f(\|v\|, \zeta, s)$ for some compactly suppported function $f$ defined on $\RR^n_+$ with the similar arguments in \cite[page 109]{EMM}.
+By Proposition~\ref{sum-bound}, Theorem 2.3, two variations of Siegel's integral formula (Theorem~\ref{Siegel integral formula} and Theorem~\ref{Siegel integral formula:proper F}, depending on the orbit closures) and Proposition~\ref{EMM Lemma 3.9 (i)}, there exists $t_0$ such that for $t >t_0$ we have

 Clearly, for $t$ sufficiently large we have

 We note that when we apply Theorem~\ref{Siegel integral formula:proper F}, since we are considering $J_f$ functions for $f$ supported on $\RR^n_+$, we have that $f(xe_n)=0$ for any $x\in \RR$.
 After applying Theorem 2.3, it follows that